letstri/nixle/docs/providers/index.md

 # Providers

-Providers are the main way to setup the functionality of Nixle.
+Providers used to setup the core functionality of Nixle, such as the server, the database, the logger, etc. Each provider connects to a some framework, and provides everything needed to run the application.